-You will be asked to drink 8 ounces (240 ml) of water that contains 25 grams of a sugar called d-xylose.
+You will be asked to drink 8 ounces (240 ml) of water that contains 5 teaspoons (25 grams) of a sugar called d-xylose.
 The amount of d-xylose that comes out in your urine over the next 5 hours will be measured.
 You may have a blood sample collected at 1 and 3 hours after drinking the liquid.
 In some cases, the sample may be collected every hour.
 The amount of urine you produce over a 5-hour period is also checked.
 Your health care provider will tell you how to collect all of the urine during a 5-hour period.

 How to Prepare for the Test

 Do not eat or drink anything (even water) for 8 to 12 hours before the test.
 Your provider will ask you to rest during the test.
 A failure to restrict activity may affect test results.

 Your provider may tell you to stop taking certain medicines that can affect test results.
 Medicines that can affect test results include aspirin, atropine, indomethacin, isocarboxazid, and phenelzine.
 DO NOT stop taking any medicine without first talking to your provider.